michaelkernaghan/tx_send_scripts/README.md

 # Sepolia Ethereum Test Scripts

-Welcome to the Sepolia Ethereum Test Scripts repository, a resourceful collection of JavaScript scripts tailored for various operations on the Sepolia Ethereum testnet.
-These scripts are invaluable for developers aiming to perform test transactions, check balances, explore block histories, and interact with Ethereum contracts in a testing environment.
+Welcome to the Sepolia Ethereum Test Scripts repository.
+This collection offers a variety of JavaScript scripts for diverse operations on the Sepolia Ethereum testnet, including transactions, balance checks, block history exploration, and contract interactions.

-## Directory Structure
+## Directory Structure and Key Scripts

-Below is an overview of the key files and their functions in this repository:
+Here's an overview of the repository:

-- `.env`: Contains environment variables such as API keys and private keys.
+- `.env`: Environment variables like API keys and private keys.
-- `get-ETH-balances-of-interest.js`: Script to check ETH balances of specified addresses.
-- `send_all.js`: Script to send multiple transactions in a sequence.
-- `send_a_to_[a-e].js`: Scripts for sending transactions from address A to addresses A through E.
-- `send_b_to_[a-e].js` and `send_b_to_[a-e]_*.js`: Scripts for sending transactions from address B to various addresses with different configurations.
-- `send_c_to_[a-e].js`: Scripts for sending transactions from address C to addresses A through E.
+- `send_all.js`, `send_a_to_[a-e].js`, `send_b_to_[a-e].js`, `send_c_to_[a-e].js`, `send_d_to_e.js`: Scripts for sending transactions between specified addresses.
-- `send_d_to_e.js`: Script for sending a transaction from address D to E.
-- `sendFull.js`: A comprehensive script for sending a full-featured transaction.
+- `sendFull.js`: Sends a full-featured transaction.
-- `send_nine_txs.sh`: Shell script to execute nine transactions sequentially.
+- `send_nine_txs.sh`: Executes nine transactions in sequence.
-- `send_no_maxes.js`: Script to send a transaction without specifying max priority and max fee.
+- `send_no_maxes.js`: Sends a transaction without max priority and max fee.
+Note that ethers throws an error for this.
-- `tx-history-from-axios.js`: Utility script to fetch transaction history using Axios.
+- `tx-history-from-axios.js`: Fetches transaction history using Axios.
+- `send_b_to_uniswap_contract.js`: Interacts with the Uniswap contract on Sepolia for ERC-20 token swapping.
+- `send_batch_transactions.js`: This script automates the process of sending transactions in a batch between multiple parties.
+It cycles through a list of predefined parties (like Alice, Bob, and Carol) and sends transactions from each one to all the others.
+This script is particularly useful for testing transaction flows in a more comprehensive and automated manner.

 ## Installation